 When we eat foods high in polyphenols, only 10% are absorbed in the small intestine.
 The rest are digested by gut microbes in the large intestine.
 The polyphenols nourish selected, good gut bacteria such as Bifidobacteria and Lactobacilli and cause their numbers to increase significantly.
 At the same time, these compounds inhibit harmful bacteria such as Clostridia and Bacteroides species.
 Unabsorbed polyphenols are modified by bacterial enzymes which allows uptake of the polyphenol into the systemic circulation.

 Products containing both prebiotics and probiotics are called synbiotics, and enable probiotics to function better in the microbiome.
 Houston Enzymes produces a symbiotic product known as Biomuve.
-It contains 4 different probiotic bacteria, plus Actazin™, a proprietary prebiotic derived from non-GMO kiwi fruit.
-We also increased the prebiotic potential by adding aloe vera as well.
+It contains the probiotic DE111™, plus Actazin™, a proprietary prebiotic derived from non-GMO kiwi fruit.

 But we upped the ante by adding an enzyme to the mix.
-This enzyme, xylanase, aids in breaking down selected plant fibers as well as preparing polyphenols to work in the gut.
-In addition, xylanase tends to soften the stools to allow easier bowel movements and ease occasional constipation.
-Xylanase is also the major component of our well-known enzyme product, No-Fenol, and can help aid in assimilation of high-polyphenol foods.
+This enzyme, xylanase, aids in breaking down selected plant fibers.
+In addition, xylanase tends to soften the stools to allow easier bowel movements.

 Dieticians encourage the consumption of fruits and vegetables.
 We can ensure that we get the most benefit from these foods by using synbiotics.
 Your microbiome will thank you!